Local EGOP for Continuous Index Learning: Proofs

 \begin{proof} We update the recurrence in Lemma \ref{lem: convergence} by $J$ congruence. $V$ is still monotone in the autonomous noiseless recurrence as $J$ is orthogonal.
 We begin by investigating the structure of any invariant set $E_c$.

-As in the previous proof, if we initialize with a pair in $E_c$, then for any $i \geq 2$, and all extremal eigenpairs $(\lambda_\ell, v_\ell)$, it must be that for both $j=i-1,i-2$, the matrices $X_j$ have matching eigenpairs $(1/\lambda_\ell, Jv_\ell)$.
-Repeating this argument for $X_{i+1}$, for any extremal eigenpairs $(\nu_\ell, u_\ell)$ it follows that $X_i, X_{i-1}$ have matching eigenpairs $(1/\nu_{\ell}, Ju_{\ell})$.
-Combining this information, for each extremal eigenpair $(\nu_\ell, u_{\ell})$ of $X_{i+1}$, $(1/\nu_\ell, J u_{\ell})$ must be an eigenpair of both $X_i$ and $X_{i-1}$.
-As $(\lambda_\ell, v_\ell) = (1/\nu_{\ell}, Ju_{\ell})$ is an extremal eiegenpair of $X_i$, it must also be that $(\nu_{\ell}, u_{\ell})$ is an eigenpair of $X_{i-1}$.
-Hence the matrix $X_{i-1}$ has both $(1/\nu_\ell, J u_\ell)$ and $(\nu_{\ell}, u_{\ell})$ as extremal eigenpairs, and for them to pass forward in the recurrence they must be shared by $X_{i-1}.$ Thus we see that for all $m \geq i$, $(1/\nu_\ell, J u_\ell)$ and $(\nu_{\ell}, u_{\ell})$ are fixed eigenvectors of $X_m$.
+As in the previous proof, if we initialize with a pair in $E_c$, then for any $t \geq 2$, and all extremal eigenpairs $(\lambda_\ell, v_\ell)$, it must be that for both $j=t-1,t-2$, the matrices $X_j$ have matching eigenpairs $(1/\lambda_\ell, Jv_\ell)$.
+Repeating this argument for $X_{t+1}$, for any extremal eigenpairs $(\nu_\ell, u_\ell)$ it follows that $X_t, X_{t-1}$ have matching eigenpairs $(1/\nu_{\ell}, Ju_{\ell})$.
+Combining this information, for each extremal eigenpair $(\nu_\ell, u_{\ell})$ of $X_{t+1}$, $(1/\nu_\ell, J u_{\ell})$ must be an eigenpair of both $X_t$ and $X_{t-1}$.
+As $(\lambda_\ell, v_\ell) = (1/\nu_{\ell}, Ju_{\ell})$ is an extremal eiegenpair of $X_t$, it must also be that $(\nu_{\ell}, u_{\ell})$ is an eigenpair of $X_{t-1}$.
+Hence the matrix $X_{t-1}$ has both $(1/\nu_\ell, J u_\ell)$ and $(\nu_{\ell}, u_{\ell})$ as extremal eigenpairs, and for them to pass forward in the recurrence they must be shared by $X_{t-1}.$ Thus we see that for all $m \geq t$, $(1/\nu_\ell, J u_\ell)$ and $(\nu_{\ell}, u_{\ell})$ are fixed eigenvectors of $X_m$.

 Thus we have proven that any limiting set in $E_c$ has fixed, cyclical extremal eigenpairs.
-Suppose that $X_i$ has $\kappa$ such limiting maximal eigenvalues.
+Suppose that $X_t$ has $\kappa$ such limiting maximal eigenvalues.
 Let $\operatorname{Trunc}_{\kappa}(X)$ be the map that identifies $X$ with the $(D - \kappa) \times (D - \kappa)$ matrix formed by removing the principal $\kappa$ components.
-Thus, $\operatorname{Trunc}_{\kappa}T(X_{i+1}, X_i) = T(\operatorname{Trunc}_{\kappa}(X_{i}, X_{i-1})) + o(1)$, and the sequence $\operatorname{Trunk}_\kappa(X_i, X_{i-1})$ is asymptotically autonomous and monotone in the value function $V$.
-Hence \cite[Theorem 1.8]{mischaikow1995asymptotically} yields that the truncated sequence has asymptotically cyclical extremal eigenvectors.
+Thus, $\operatorname{Trunc}_{\kappa}T(X_{t+1}, X_t) = T(\operatorname{Trunc}_{\kappa}(X_{t}, X_{t-1})) + o(1)$, and the sequence $\operatorname{Trunk}_\kappa(X_t, X_{t-1})$ is asymptotically autonomous and monotone in the value function $V$.
+Hence \citet[Theorem 1.8]{mischaikow1995asymptotically} yields that the truncated sequence has asymptotically cyclical extremal eigenvectors.

-Inductively applying this argument verifies that $X_i \to L$ for a fixed matrix $L$ in the noiseless case.
+Inductively applying this argument verifies that $X_t \to L$ for a fixed matrix $L$ in the noiseless case.
 By definition

-hence $L \in \{X : (LJ)^2 = I\}.$ In the noisy setting, Lemma \ref{lem: spectral band} verifies that the recurrence remains compact for $\alpha$ sufficiently small.
-Hence, we can apply \cite[Theorem 1.8]{mischaikow1995asymptotically} to verify that the perturbed recurrence converges to the same limit sets as the autonomous recurrence.
+hence $L \in \{X : (LJ)^2 = I\}.$ In the perturbed setting, Lemma \ref{lem: spectral band} verifies that the recurrence remains compact for $\alpha$ sufficiently small.
+Hence, we can once again apply \citet[Theorem 1.8]{mischaikow1995asymptotically} to verify that the recurrence converges to the same limit sets as the autonomous recurrence.